Rock dove: Description

 Centuries of domestication have greatly altered the rock dove.
-Feral pigeons, which have escaped domestication throughout history, have significant variations in plumage.
-When not specified, descriptions are for assumed wild type, though the wild type may be on the verge of extinction or already extinct.
+Domestic and Feral pigeons, which did not originate naturally, have significant variations in plumage.
+When not specified, descriptions are for assumed wild type, though the wild type may be on the verge of extinction or already extinct, and most research does not distinguish wild birds and descendants of domestic populations.

 The adult of the nominate subspecies of the rock dove is 29 to 37 cm long with a 62 to 72 cm wingspan.
 Weight for wild or feral rock doves ranges from 238–380 g, though overfed domestic and semidomestic individuals can exceed normal weights.
-It has a dark bluish-grey head, neck, and chest with glossy yellowish, greenish, and reddish-purple iridescence along its neck and wing feathers.
-The iris is orange, red, or golden with a paler inner ring, and the bare skin round the eye is bluish-grey.
-The bill is grey-black with a conspicuous off-white cere, and the feet are purplish-red.
-Among standard measurements, the wing chord is typically around 22.3 cm, the tail is 9.5 to 11 cm, the bill is around 1.8 cm, and the tarsus is 2.6 to 3.5 cm.
+For standard measurements, the wing chord is typically around 22.3 cm, the tail is 9.5 to 11 cm, the bill is around 1.8 cm, and the tarsus is 2.6 to 3.5 cm.

-The adult female is almost identical in outward appearance to the male, but the iridescence on her neck is less intense and more restricted to the rear and sides, whereas that on the breast is often very obscure.
+This species has dark bluish-grey head, neck, and chest feathers with glossy greenish, and reddish-purple iridescence along its neck feathers.
 The white lower back of the pure rock dove is its best identification characteristic; the two black bars on its pale grey wings are also distinctive.
 The tail has a black band on the end, and the outer web of the tail feathers are margined with white.
-It is strong and quick on the wing, dashing out from sea caves, flying low over the water, its lighter grey rump showing well from above.

-Young birds show little lustre and are duller.
+The iris is orange, red, or golden with a paler inner ring, but a few pigeons may have white-grey eyes.
+The eyelids are orange and encapsulated in a bluish-grey to grey-white eye ring.
+The bill is grey-black with a conspicuous off-white cere.
+The feet are red to pink.

+The adult female is almost identical in outward appearance to the male, but the iridescence on her neck is less intense and more restricted to the rear and sides, whereas that on the breast is often very obscure.
+Young females show little lustre and are duller.
 Eye colour of the pigeon is generally orange, but a few pigeons may have white-grey eyes.
 The eyelids are orange and encapsulated in a grey-white eye ring.
 The feet are red to pink.

+When circling overhead, the white underwing of the bird becomes conspicuous.
+In its flight, behaviour, and voice, which is more of a dovecot coo than the phrase of the wood pigeon, it is a typical Columba pigeon.
+Although it is a relatively strong flier, it also glides frequently, holding its wings in a very pronounced V shape as it does.

+The various subspecies are similar to the nominate, but can be differentiated: